Travel to Mexico during Covid-19: What you need to know before you go

 What are the restrictions?

-Travelers into the country must complete a health questionnaire and scan the QR code it generates on arrival.
-Otherwise, there is no need to take a test before departure or undertake any form of quarantine.
-Those concerned that they may have symptoms should ask for the Sanidad Internacional.
-The land border with the United States remains shut to all but essential travel until January 21, however, while the southern border with Guatemala has also been subject to periodic closures.
+Travelers into the country must complete a health declaration form and scan the QR code it generates on arrival.
+There is no need to take a test before departure or undertake any form of quarantine.
+Those concerned that they may have symptoms should ask for the Sanidad Internacional health organization.
+The land border with the United States remains shut to all but essential travel until January 21, while the southern border with Guatemala has also been subject to periodic closures.

 What's the Covid situation?

-Mexico has seen 1.21 million cases of Covid-19 and 112,000 deaths (the real figure is thought by some to be higher).
-The Mexican president, Andrés Manuel López Obrador, has come under fire for taking a laissez faire approach to the virus.
+Mexico had reported more than 1.5 million cases of Covid-19 and more than 132,000 deaths as of January 9 (although some believe the figure is higher).
+President Andrés Manuel López Obrador has come under fire for taking a laissez-faire approach to the virus.
 Restrictions have not been far reaching and life has gone as normal for many, which critics say has led to such high death and infection rates.

 What can visitors expect?

-Mexico has a four-tier traffic light system of restrictions, with red signifying maximum restrictions, orange limiting capacity in public spaces and at work down to 30 per cent, yellow allowing for all work to resume and public gatherings to take place, and green meaning there are no restrictions in place.
+Mexico has a four-tier traffic light system of restrictions, with red signifying maximum restrictions, orange limiting capacity in public spaces and at work down to 30%, yellow allowing for all work to resume and public gatherings to take place, and green meaning there are no restrictions in place.
+See a color-coded map here.

-As of December 28, most states are categorized as yellow or orange.
-Cancun's state, Quintana Roo, is yellow, with hotels and restaurants reopening at 60% capacity.
+As of January 9, most states are categorized as orange, or high alert.
+Cancun's state, Quintana Roo, was yellow.

 Mexico City has taken more stringent measures, shutting all bars for two weeks in November in a bid to crush a growing wave of infections.
-Visitors are likely to find the situation different depending on where they travel to, with local restrictions varying.
+Visitors are likely to find the situation different depending on where in the country they travel, with local restrictions varying.

 Useful links

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 9.